America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 1.3.
 Aviation component

-All strategic bombers have the status of "dual mission": they can strike with both nuclear and conventional weapons.
-According to expert estimates, at the end of 2010, the aviation component of the US SNS at five air bases on the continental United States had approximately 230 bombers of three types - B-52H, B-1B and B-2A (of which more than 50 units were in stock reserve ).
+All strategic bombers have dual-mission status: they can carry out strikes using both nuclear and conventional weapons.
+According to expert estimates, at the end of 2010, the aviation component of the US SNA at five air bases in the continental United States included approximately 230 bombers of three types - B-52N, B-1B and B-2A (of which more than 50 units are in stock reserve ).

-Strategic bomber V-52N- turboprop subsonic aircraft.
+Strategic bomber B-52N- turboprop subsonic aircraft.
 It began to be deployed in 1961.
 Currently, only long-range air-launched cruise missiles (ALCMs) AGM-86B and AGM-129A are intended for its nuclear equipment.
 The maximum flight range is up to 16,000 km.

-ALCM AGM-86V- subsonic air-launched cruise missile.
+ALCM AGM-86В- subsonic air-launched cruise missile.
 It began to be deployed in 1981.
 It is equipped with a W80-1 warhead of variable power (from 3 to 200 kt).
 The maximum firing range is up to 2,600 km.

 ALCM AGM-129A- subsonic cruise missile.
-It began to be deployed in 1991.
-It is equipped with the same warhead as the AGM-86В missile.
+Began deployment in 1991.
+Equipped with the same warhead as the AGM-86B missile.
 The maximum firing range is up to 4,400 km.

 1.4.
-Combat command of strategic offensive forces
+Combat control of strategic offensive forces

-The combat control system (SBU) of the US SNA is a combination of primary and backup systems, including primary and secondary stationary and mobile (air and ground) controls, communications and automated data processing systems.
-The SBU provides automated collection, processing and transmission of data on the situation, the development of orders, plans and calculations, bringing them to the executors and monitoring their implementation.
+System combat control(SBU) The US SNA is a set of primary and reserve systems, including primary and reserve stationary and mobile (air and ground) controls, communications and automated data processing systems.
+The SBU provides automated collection, processing and transmission of data on the situation, development of orders, plans and calculations, bringing them to the executors and control of implementation.

 1.5.
 Prospects for the development of strategic offensive forces